reactplay/react-play/src/plays/weather/readme.md

 ## Consideration

 The OpenWeather API requires an API key which can be generated from [this link](https://home.openweathermap.org/api_keys).
-Set the environment variable REACT_APP_WEATHER_API_KEY equal to the API key generated from the OpenWeather site.
+Set the environment variable VITE_WEATHER_API_KEY equal to the API key generated from the OpenWeather site.

 ## Resources